FUenal/evaluation-first-genai-consulting/01_services/services_page.md

 * document types and structure
 * sensitivity and access constraints
-* data quality and coverage gaps
+* audit and governance requirements
-* governance and audit requirements
+* data gaps and no-go signals

-This step often surfaces reasons *not* to proceed — which is considered a valid outcome.
+A recommendation **not to proceed** is considered a valid outcome.

-**Deliverable:**
+**Deliverable**
-Data readiness & governance memo (including go / no-go signals)
+Data readiness & governance memo

 ---

 ### 3. Joint evaluation & system design (with SMEs)

-This is the core differentiator of the engagement.
+This is the core of the engagement.

-In structured working sessions with Subject Matter Experts and process owners, we jointly design:
+In structured working sessions, **Subject Matter Experts co-define**:

-* task-specific evaluation datasets
-* domain-relevant success and failure criteria
-* error taxonomies (hallucination, omission, ambiguity, outdated information, etc.)
-* acceptance thresholds aligned to organizational risk
+* domain-specific acceptance criteria
-* human-in-the-loop and override rules
+* failure modes and refusal rules
+* evaluation datasets reflecting real decision risk

 Evaluation design precedes system optimization.

-**Deliverables:**
+**Deliverables**

 * Evaluation design document
-* Initial SME-validated evaluation set
+* SME-validated evaluation dataset

 ---

 ### 4. Evaluation-guided prototype

-A limited-scope prototype is implemented **as a test harness**, not as a production system.
+A limited-scope prototype is implemented as an **instrumented test harness**, not a production system.

-The prototype is instrumented to:
+It is used to:

-* run batch evaluations
+* run evaluations against agreed criteria
-* inspect retrieval and answer quality
-* analyze failure modes
+* inspect failure modes and trade-offs
-* support regression testing as data or prompts change

-The goal is to make failures visible, inspectable, and discussable.

-**Deliverables:**
+* identify irreducible risks

+**Deliverables**

 * Instrumented prototype
-* Evaluation report with failure analysis and trade-offs
+* Evaluation report with failure analysis

 ---

 ### 5. Decision memo

-The engagement concludes with a structured decision memo covering:
+The engagement concludes with a structured recommendation to:

-* whether the system meets acceptance criteria
-* what would be required to reach them
-* which risks remain irreducible
-* whether to proceed, iterate, or stop

-**Deliverable:**
+> **Proceed · Iterate · Stop**

+**Deliverable**
-Decision memo suitable for internal governance and management review
+Decision memo suitable for management and governance review

 ---

+## Engagement success criteria

+This engagement is successful if, at the end of the assessment, the organization has:

+* a documented evaluation framework grounded in domain risk
+* a prototype tested against SME-defined acceptance criteria
+* a clear, defensible decision to proceed, iterate, or stop

+No production deployment is required for success.

+---

 ## Evaluation infrastructure & continuity

-As part of the engagement, I provide an **evaluation interface and workflow** based on *Evaluizer*, an open-source evaluation framework designed for systematic LLM assessment and optimization.
+An evaluation interface based on **Evaluizer** is used during the engagement and handed over so internal teams can continue evaluation independently.

-This allows organizations to:
+This enables:

+* transparent inspection of system behavior
-* visualize model outputs against evaluation datasets
+* repeatable evaluation over time
-* manually annotate and review results with SMEs
-* run automated evaluations using deterministic functions and LLM judges
-* track performance over time as prompts, data, or models change
+* regression detection as data or prompts change

-The goal is to **reduce fear around long-term maintenance** and enable internal teams to continue evaluation after the engagement ends.

-Evaluizer is adapted and configured for the specific use case and handed over as part of the delivery.
+No vendor lock-in is introduced.

 ---